 In this context the weaker brothers feel compelled to avoid eating any meat of any kind for fear of displeasing God, and they become vegetarians in spite of what is written in Torah.
 The stronger brothers however, in this same context, realize based on what God says in Torah that whatever it is that has happened to the clean animal that offends the weaker brothers hasn’t actually altered the state of this food before God, or made it unclean, and so they are still free to eat it.
 There is a fundamental difference in their maturity and understanding in this context, in their faith and comprehension of the way spiritual dynamics work, which causes them to differ on what is acceptable here.

-In the context of this admonition, when we consider carefully the implications of the concept of stronger believers — who confidently eat that which is controversial due to a more mature faith and understanding, and who then might be tempted to look down on or despise those who lack their degree of faith, and weaker believers — who deny themselves things they might otherwise enjoy because they lack faith and understanding that permits them to do so in good conscience, these concepts imply one of two things: either there is relatively strong evidence available to support the view of the stronger, evidence commonly available to the weak which they are unable to internalize or apprehend due to ignorance or insufficient faith, or the stronger brothers are arrogantly presuming a freedom to indulge themselves without any valid evidence that God has actually given them this freedom, and so they are taking holiness rather lightly, and the weaker brothers are the ones who are faithfully denying themselves by walking according to the revealed will of God as best they can, rather than risking their fellowship with God through something that is evidently sinful.
+In the context of this admonition, when we consider carefully the implications of the concept of stronger believers — who confidently eat that which is controversial due to a more mature faith and understanding, and who then might be tempted to look down on or despise those who lack their degree of faith, and weaker believers — who deny themselves things they might otherwise enjoy because they lack faith and understanding that permits them to do so in good conscience, these concepts imply one of two things: either there is relatively strong evidence available to support the view of the stronger, evidence commonly available to the weak which they are unable to internalize or apprehend due to ignorance or insufficient faith, or the stronger brothers are arrogantly presuming a freedom to indulge themselves without sufficient evidence that God has actually given them this freedom, such that they are taking holiness rather lightly, and the weaker brothers are are faithfully denying themselves by walking according to the revealed will of God as best they can, rather than risking fellowship with God through something they have reason to believe is truly sinful.
 Ultimately, these are our only two choices here; there are no other options.

 Now, in God’s economy there is no strength in arrogant presumption; there is spiritual strength only in holiness, wisdom and humility.
 To have a position of humble strength and faith in a matter one must be grounded in the objective revelation of God, not in presumption; one must have a reason, some evidence for what one believes by faith.

 However, if we persist in common evangelical carelessness here by thinking that the controversial foods in question are animals which the Bible condemns as unclean, what evidence is there to suggest to the stronger brothers that such food is now acceptable?
-There is none … so we must discard option above and go with option , which is untenable.
+There is none … not in the Tanakh, the only scriptures available to these dear brothers.
+So we must discard option above and go with option , which is untenable.

-We must also conclude, as in option above, that the brothers who are violating dietary laws are being called the stronger by God merely due to their own personal arrogant presumption … for there is no evidence in Scripture (Torah) that the dietary laws have been abolished, Christ warned against thinking this way, Paul never clearly explained this in any of his epistles, and there is no historical witness of this general belief pattern anywhere in the churches at the time.
+We must also conclude, as in option above, that the brothers who are violating dietary laws are being called the stronger by God merely due to their own personal arrogant presumption … for there is no evidence in Scripture (Torah) that the dietary laws will be abolished any time soon, Christ warned against thinking this way, Paul never clearly explained this in any of his epistles, and there is no historical witness of this general belief pattern anywhere in the churches at the time.

 Regarding the Day